 11. Bonds, as defined in paragraph 3, shall be valued and reported in accordance with this statement, the Purposes and Procedures Manual of the NAIC Investment Analysis Office, and the designation assigned in the NAIC Valuations of Securities product prepared by the NAIC Securities Valuation Office (SVO).

 Bonds, except for mandatory convertible bonds: For reporting entities that maintain an asset valuation reserve (AVR), the bonds shall be reported at amortized cost, except for those with an NAIC designation of 6, which shall be reported at the lower of amortized cost or fair value.
 For reporting entities that do not maintain an AVR, bonds that are designated highest-quality and high-quality (NAIC designations 1 and 2, respectively) shall be reported at amortized cost; all other bonds (NAIC designations 3 to 6) shall be reported at the lower of amortized cost or fair value.
+For perpetual bonds in which do not possess or no longer possess an effective call option, the bond shall be reported at fair value regardless of NAIC designation.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2020\11-12-20 (Fall)\Exposures\20-22 - Accounting for Perpetual Bonds.docx